Social Media Network Groups

 Networking is an important part of any job search.
 It is the process of establishing contacts for the purpose of gathering information, communicating your career goals, seeking advice, and obtaining leads on jobs.
 Unsurprisingly, the larger your network is, the more likely you are to be successful.

-- Conduct informational interviews.
-An informational interview involves meeting with an individual in a field or occupation of interest for the purpose of gaining current, regional and/or specialized information.
+Conduct career conversations.
+A career conversation involves meeting with an individual in a field or occupation of interest for the purpose of gaining current, regional and/or specialized information.
 They are a great way of making new contacts and finding out more about the position, organization and industry you are interested in.
 They can also help you explore possibilities if you are in the process of choosing a major, narrowing down career options or beginning a job hunt.
-The goal of an informational interview is to probe your contact for information, not necessarily to ask about job openings.
-If you are interested in conducting information interviews, review the handouts section for tips and advice on how to get started, and ideas on appropriate questions to ask.
+The goal of a career conversation is to probe your contact for information, not necessarily to ask about job openings.
+If you are interested in conducting career conversations, review the handouts section for tips and advice on how to get started, and ideas on appropriate questions to ask.
 To prepare for a career conversation:

 You may also want to attend the Networking workshops and meet with a career advisor to help you customize your approach.
 To make an appointment, call 514-398-3304.